hate-town/hate-town/README.md

 <img src="Untitled37_20260803190329.png" width="100%">

 ## EVIL RANTS.
 EVIL.
 RANT BELOW
-btw im banning anything with ILLEGAL things. you know what ILLEGAL is.
+btw im banning anything with ILLEGAL things.
+NO POLITICS NO RACISM NO XENOPHOBIA NO ABLEISM NO DISCRIMINATION.
+THAT IS TOO EVIL.
+BAD TAKE = I BLOCK YOU.
+MY PAWNS CAN ONLY HAVE GOOD TAKES.

 https://hate-town.atabook.org